AlexTISYoung/snipar/docs/triGWAS.rst

-Documentation for pGWAS.py script
+Documentation for poGWAS.py script
 ====================================

-This script uses genotypes of siblings and parental genotypes imputed from sibling genotypes to estimate direct genetic effects, indirect genetic effects from siblings, and indirect genetic effects from parents effects/confounding effects.
+This script uses observed genotypes of individuals and their mothers and fathers to estimate direct and indirect genetic effects/confounding effects.

 The script fits models for all SNPs in common between the sibling and parental genotypes passing MAF and missingness thresholds.